jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 1. Paste it in there with a **Shift-Ctrl-V** on PC or a **Shift-Command-V** on Mac
 1. Press Esc to leave insert mode then type **:wq** to save and exit
 1. Type **kubectl apply -f policy.yaml** to apply it
-1. Now run **./example-curls-networkpolicy.sh** to see that it now cannot reach hello-server due to our new NetworkPolicy
+1. Run **./example-curls-networkpolicy.sh** again to see that it now cannot reach hello-server due to our new NetworkPolicy (it will timeout)
-1. Run **kubectl logs deployment/hello-client-blocked -n hello** to see the logs from the hello-client-blocked service showing that it too has now been blocked by the NetworkPolicy.
+1. Run **kubectl logs deployment/hello-client-blocked -n hello** to see the logs from the hello-client-blocked service showing that it too has now been blocked by the NetworkPolicy (wget: download timed out)
+1. Run **kubectl logs deployment/hello-client -n hello** to see the logs from the hello-client service showing it still **can** still reach hello-server like we intended

+#### Controlling Network Egress - especially to the Internet

-This isn't just useful for controlling the ingress to services like we just did with hello-server, but also for limiting egress to the Internet as well.
+This isn't just useful for controlling the ingress to services like we just did with hello-server, but also for limiting egress - especially to the Internet - as well.

 Let's look at how this could help with our insecure security-playground example from above:
 1. Go back to the Sysdig browser tab
 1. In the **Network** section choose the **security-playground** namespace and the **Deployment** object type
     1. ![](instruction-images/network6.png)
-1. Here you'll not only see the other side of the hello-server interaction (this deployment calling out to hello-server) - but also all the public IPs that it talked to as we did our curls - to download apt packages and the crypto miner etc.
+1. Here you'll not only see the other side of the hello-server interaction (this deployment calling out to hello-server) - but also all the Internet IPs that it talked out to as we did our curls - to download apt packages and talk to the crypto miner pool etc.
 1. You can generate a NetworkPolicy excluding all that Internet egress like we did above - go to the **Egress** tab
     1. We actually default to excluding all IPs/CIDRs outside the cluster (that is why the lines are red):
         1. Untick the hello-server so that security-playground won't be able to egress to that